azure-appdev-tsp-ncr/a1day-springboot-mvc/lab/day1-labs/02-deploy-app-aks.md

-# Deploy the Product Catalog Springboo App to AKS
+# Deploy the Product Catalog Springboot App to AKS

 * In Azure Cloud Shell use ACR Build + **kubectl** to deploy the Springboot Fat JAR to AKS